Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_07.md

 As we are working close with the Meteor collections, we believe a better approach will be based on functionality, which also correlates to the Meteor's collection structure.

-For more Angular 1 structuring and best practices please read this amazing [style-guide](https://github.com/johnpapa/angularjs-styleguide#application-structure).
+For more Angular 1 structuring and best practices please read this amazing [style-guide](https://github.com/johnpapa/angularjs-styleguide#application-structure) and for best practices for Meteor apps read Meteor's [official guide](http://guide.meteor.com/).

 # Re-structuring our app

 So now let's re-structure our app (to see the end result and all the steps in git diff you can click [here](https://github.com/Urigo/meteor-angular-socially/compare/step_06...step_07)):

 1. Create a folder named `client` under the root folder.
 This is where all the code inside `Meteor.isClient` will go (without the need of Meteor.isClient anymore)
 2. The first thing that needs to be loaded in the `client` folder is the Angular 1 app declaration.
 After that, the rest of the client code can be loaded in any order.
-So create a `lib` folder inside the `client` folder and move `app.js` inside.
-Remove the unnecessary `if (Meteor.isClient)` condition from `app.js`.
-Everything in the `client` folder runs only on the browser.
-We will put there only our module's declaration, because the rest of the code will have it's own file now.
+So create a `lib` folder inside the `client` folder and create `app.js` file inside.
+Everything inside the `client` folder runs only on the browser so we don't need `if (Meteor.isClient)` conditions anymore.
+Move the Angular module declaration to that `app.js`:
 {{> DiffBox tutorialName="meteor-angular1-socially" step="7.1"}}
-3. The parties Mongo collection needs to run on both client and server, so let's move it out of the `client` folder.
+3. The parties Mongo collection needs to run on both client and server.
 Create a folder called `model` under the root folder.
 Inside create a file called `parties.js` and cut this line from `app.js` - `Parties = new Mongo.Collection("parties");` - and place it in `parties.js`.
 {{> DiffBox tutorialName="meteor-angular1-socially" step="7.2"}}
 4. Create a `server` folder under the root folder.
 Everything inside that folder will run only on the server.
-Now create a folder called `startup` under the `server` folder and create a file called `loadParties.js` under it.
-Now go to `app.js`, cut all the code inside the `if (Meteor.isServer)` statement and place it inside the `loadParties.js` file.
-Again, no need for the if statement anymore because all the code inside the `server` folder runs only on the server.
+Now create a folder called `startup` under the `server` folder.
+Now move `server.js` under that folder and rename it to `loadParties.js`.
+Now remove the `if (Meteor.isServer)` statement because there is no need for the if statement anymore because all the code inside the `server` folder runs only on the server.
 {{> DiffBox tutorialName="meteor-angular1-socially" step="7.3"}}
 5. Create a file called `routes.js` under the `client` folder.
 Cut the `.config` code that defines the routes and paste it inside that file.
 {{> DiffBox tutorialName="meteor-angular1-socially" step="7.4"}}